michalwietecki/bank-credit-evaluation/readme.md

 ## Bank evaluation project
-The purpose of this project is to evaluate if a bank client is applicable for a loan <br>
-using their bank data including income, loan annuity, credit amount and personal data including <br>
-amount of children, income etc. <br>
+The purpose of this project is to evaluate if a bank client is applicable for a loan using their bank data including income, loan annuity, credit amount and personal data including amount of children, income etc. <br>

 In order to evaluate the clients various machine learning models were used, including